Git & GitHub

 Cartoon graphic of a script called 'analysis.r' containing a more complicated linear model with a person with a speech bubble saying 'hey, you know what this model needs'? and another person with their face in their hands

-Commenting out code is common, but it’s hard to understand why you did this when you come back years later or you when you send your script to a colleague.
+But it’s hard to understand why you did this when you come back years later, or you when you send your script to a colleague.

 Cartoon graphic of two versions of a script called 'analysis.r' containing a more simple and more complicated linear model respectively with the Git commit message used when the second version was committed